PLENTY OF SUN AND A LITTLE WARMER

 Your First Alert Weather Forecast:

-Any shallow, dense fog will fade away quickly this morning.
-Our temperatures will be rising rapidly this morning with sunshine and dry air.
+Our temperatures have been rising rapidly through the morning with sunshine and dry air.
 By the time we reach the mid-afternoon, highs will vary from the middle 60s by the lakeshore, to near 70 degrees inland.
 That’s a little warmer than yesterday thanks to a gentle southwest breeze.

 This warm October weather will last through Wednesday...
 But then, a strong cold front will push through Wisconsin Wednesday night and into Thursday morning.
 Scattered showers will be possible, followed by a blast of cool autumn air.
 Our high temperatures may not be able to get back to 50 degrees on Friday.
 It seems likely we’ll see a widespread frost or freeze across eastern Wisconsin heading into next weekend.
 This will likely mark the end of the growing season across the Fox Valley.